-Software Engineer Job Description: Are you thinking of working as a software engineer with a company but don’t know what your job description would be?
-The fact is that employers expect so much from their software engineers than what they state in their job description handbook.
+Software Engineer Job Description: Are you considering working as a software engineer with a company but don’t know your job description?
+The fact is that employers expect so much more from their software engineers than what they state in their job description handbook.

-But being that you want to stand out in your interview or bring more to the table, you need to know the duties and responsibilities of a software engineer.
+But if you want to stand out in your interview or bring more to the table, you need to know the duties and responsibilities of a software engineer.

 In today’s world, the business environment relies heavily on software for many functions.